gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

 Form Factors of transceivers:

 SFP (Small Form-Factor Pluggable): Supports up to 4.25 Gbps.
+It is associated with a single-channel data link.

 SFP+: An upgraded version supporting up to 16 Gbps.

 QSFP (Quad Small Form-Factor Pluggable): Supports 40 Gbps, with **faster** variants like QSFP+, QSFP28 (100 Gbps), and QSFP56 (200 Gbps).

 QSFP+: Similar to the QSFP.
 It is slightly faster by reaching speeds of about 41.2 gigabits per second.

 Remember that QSFP modules are faster than SFP modules.